ccdmb/predector/CONTRIBUTING.md

 Once we publish (version 1), we'll need to re-organise these guidelines a bit to follow something more like the [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model.

+## Documentation

+Please don't edit the files in the wiki directly, modify them from this github repo.
+The changes will be automatically pushed to the wiki when we make a new release.

+We do this because we use version numbers the documentation a lot, so we use a tool to automatically change the version as we go.
+It's not really practical to run this separated across multiple repos.

+As you're writing documentation, make sure that your version numbers match the version of the current pipeline.
+Also make sure that your file will be matched by one of the rules in the `.bumpversion.cfg` file.
+Contact us if you need help with this :)

 ## Git

 Git is a version control tool.